Verb Patterns Worksheets and Exercises

 finish hope invite

-keep begin teach
+keep begin (can be both) teach

 recommend promise allow